Picture Me Paris Couples Photo Session Planner

 We can also find “props” along the way, like a colorful and bright bicycle!

-My significant other isn’t so thrilled with getting photos taken!
+My significant other isn’t so thrilled with having photos taken!

 Seriously, I know some people don’t enjoy photos at all, so in my experience, the best thing to do is to ensure your loved one has something to look forward to after the photo session.
 A really nice lunch, a break to watch some sports in a sports bar (lots of Irish, Canadian, Australian and British pubs in Paris), or a visit to a museum or Paris location they really want to see.
 Okay, call it a bribe if you want, but it’s really thinking about their feelings too, and if they can try to enjoy the photo experience, something equally fun is waiting for them when it’s over.